Biography

 Elizabeth Hill was baptised at Nursling 22nd October 1767 the daughter of George Hill a yeoman and his wife Mary.

-The Hill Family was Estated and George and his heirs were main beneficiaries in his father's vast Estates in 1770.
+The Hill Family was wealthy and George and his heirs were main beneficiaries in his father's vast Estates in 1770.

-1795 Thomas Scard [the younger] not yet of age married Mary Yeats by Licence at Eling on the 14th October 1795.
+1795 Thomas Scard [the younger] not yet of age married Mary Yeates by Licence at Eling on the 14th October 1795.

-The Licence reads: 'Thomas Scard, a Maltser, aged 19yrs, with the consent of his father Thomas Scard the elder, maltser and the Bride, Mary Yeats
+The Licence reads: 'Thomas Scard, a Maltster, aged 19yrs, with the consent of his father Thomas Scard the elder, maltster and the Bride, Mary Yeates

 of Millbrook, aged 21yrs, spinster.'
-Mary Yeats: Mary's brother was William Yeats Esquire, a wealthy maltser at Eling who mentions his sister
+Mary Yeates: Mary's brother was William Yeates Esquire, a wealthy maltster at Eling who mentions his sister

 "the wife of Thomas Scard" and her children as legatees in his Will.